 About us

 The IPC serves as the state’s leading source of medical consultation and advanced toxicology training for healthcare professionals.
-It also offers education on poison prevention and information on potentially harmful substances to the general public via community outreach and online training programs.
+It also offers education on poison prevention and information on potentially harmful substances to the general public via community outreach and online education programs.

 Interact with us on the web: website | facebook | twitter | youtube | slideshare